Grammar Quiz

 • She is the sixth girl who has phoned me twice today.

-• That is the longest paper we have ever attempted
+• That is the longest paper we have ever attempted.

-Difference Between Simple Past and Present Perfect
+Difference Between Simple Past and Present Perfect with Examples

 The past simple describes actions completed at a specific time in the past, while the present perfect describes actions completed at an unspecified time.

-His father was the head of our department for a long time.
-(His father still the head) His father has been the head of our department for a long time.
-(His father is no longer the head)
+• Present Perfect: His father has been the head of our department for a long time.
+(His father is no longer the head.)

-I contacted him yesterday.
-I have already contacted him.
+• Present Perfect: I have already contacted him.

-I visited London two-time last year.
-I have been to London several times.
+• Present Perfect: I have been to London several times.

-Has your brother ever been to Canada?
+• Past Simple: Has your brother ever been to Canada?
 Yes, he visited Berlin in 2015.

-Yes, he has visited Berlin several times.
+• Present Perfect: Yes, he has visited Berlin several times.

 The verb go has two past participles, i.e., been and gone, but the meaning is different.
 Gone means going to a place, and been means to a place returning back again.